Friday, July 22

 Made for the Shade: 7 Great Plants for Tennessee Shade Gardens

-1. Smoke Trees are often an unexpected addition in a partially shaded area.
-They are pretty enough to use as a standalone specimen or can be incorporated with other plantings.
+1. Smoke Trees are often an unexpected addition to a partially shaded area.
+They are pretty enough to use as a standalone specimen or can be incorporated into other plantings.
 It is a small tree with dark green foliage and scarlet colored flowers.
 At maturity, the Smoke Tree reaches between 10 -15 feet in height.
 Once planted, it grows two feet per year.

 2.Hydrangeas are an old time favorite for a very good reason.
 They are relatively easy to care for and bloom profusely.
 There are somewhere around 100 different types of plants in this species.
 They produce white, blue, or pink blooms in the summer and fall.
 The color can be controlled by altering the PH in the soil.

 3. Ligularias are tall plants that can add a lot of impact to a shade garden.
 They feature large ornamental leaves and bright yellow or orange flowers.
 Due to their height, they tend to look the best when added to the back of the garden.